apache/flink/docs/ops/security-ssl.md

 ## SSL Configuration

 SSL can be enabled for all network communication between Flink components.
-SSL keystores and truststore has to be deployed on each Flink node and configured (conf/flink-conf.yaml) using keys in the `security.ssl.*` namespace (Please see the [configuration page](config.html) for details).
+SSL keystores and truststore has to be deployed on each Flink node and configured (conf/flink-conf.yaml) using keys in the security.ssl.* namespace (Please see the [configuration page](config.html) for details).
 SSL can be selectively enabled/disabled for different transports using the following flags.
-These flags are only applicable when `security.ssl.enabled` is set to true.
+These flags are only applicable when security.ssl.enabled is set to true.

 * **taskmanager.data.ssl.enabled**: SSL flag for data communication between task managers
 * **blob.service.ssl.enabled**: SSL flag for blob service client/server communication
-* **akka.ssl.enabled**: SSL flag for akka based control connection between the Flink client, JobManager and TaskManager
+* **akka.ssl.enabled**: SSL flag for akka based control connection between the Flink client, jobmanager and taskmanager
-* **jobmanager.web.ssl.enabled**: Flag to enable https access to the JobManager's web frontend
+* **jobmanager.web.ssl.enabled**: Flag to enable https access to the jobmanager's web frontend

 ## Deploying Keystores and Truststores